osg-htc/user-school-2023/docs/materials/software/part1-ex2-apptainer-jobs.md

 script you just wrote is the executable.

 1. Submit the job and read the standard output file when it completes.
 What version of Linux was used for the job?
-What is the version of `gcc`?
+What is the version of `gcc` or Python?

 Container Environment
 ---------------------